aimms/how-to/Articles/662/662-writing-to-session-log.rst

 #.
 File in the log folder, when the application is started via AIMMS Developer.

 #.
-Part of the session log, when the application is published on AIMMS PRO on premise
+Part of the session log, when the application is published on AIMMS PRO On-Premise

 #.
-File copied to AIMMS PRO storage, when the application is published on AIMMS Cloud.
+File copied to AIMMS PRO Storage, when the application is published on AIMMS Cloud.

 Running example
 ---------------